 - Transparency - Clear pricing, terms, and company information

-Each category gets weighted based on what actually matters to users, not what sounds good in marketing copy.
+Each category is weighted by what actually matters to users, not by what sounds good in a sales page.

 How We Collect Performance Data

-The backbone of HostScore is real performance testing.
-We deploy test sites across hundreds of hosting providers and monitor them continuously from 15+ global locations using synthetic monitoring tools.
+The backbone of HostScore is real testing.
+We deploy test sites across hundreds of hosting providers and watch them continuously from 15+ global locations using synthetic monitoring tools.

 Server Response Time

 A good shared host delivers TTFB under 200ms.
 Premium managed hosting should hit sub-100ms consistently.
-Anything over 500ms gets penalized heavily in our algorithm.
+Anything over 500ms gets penalised heavily in our algorithm.

 Uptime Monitoring